The Witcher 3: Wild Hunt: Gameplay

 The game focuses on narrative and has a dialogue tree which allows players to choose how to respond to non-player characters.
 Geralt must make decisions which change the state of the world and lead to 36 possible endings, affecting the lives of in-game characters.
 He can have a romantic relationship with some of the game's female characters by completing certain quests.
 In addition to the main quests, books offer more information on the game's world.
 Players can begin side quests after visiting a town's noticeboard.
 These side missions include Witcher Contracts (elaborate missions requiring players to hunt monsters) and Treasure Hunt quests, which reward players with top-tier weapons or armour.
 The game's open world is divided into several regions.
 Geralt can explore each region on foot or by transportation, such as a boat.
 Roach, his horse, may be summoned at will.
 Players can kill enemies with their sword while riding Roach, but an enemy presence may frighten the horse and unseat Geralt.
 Points of interest may be found on the map, and players receive experience points after completing mini-missions in these regions.
 Players can discover Places of Power for additional ability points.
 Other activities include horse racing, boxing and card playing; the card-playing mechanic was later expanded into a standalone game, Gwent: The Witcher Card Game.
+A full physical edition of Gwent will be released through No Loading Games and Hachette Boardgames in Q3 2025.

 Synopsis

 Setting

-The game is set in the Continent, a fictional fantasy world based on Slavonic mythology.
+The game is set in the Continent, a fictional fantasy world based on Slavic folklore.
 It is surrounded by parallel dimensions and extra-dimensional worlds.
-Humans, elves, dwarves, monsters and other creatures co-exist on the Continent, but non-humans are often persecuted for their differences.
-The Continent is caught up in a war between the empire of Nilfgaard—led by Emperor Emhyr var Emreis (Charles Dance), who invaded the Northern Kingdoms—and Redania, ruled by King Radovid V. Several locations appear, including the free city of Novigrad, the Redanian city of Oxenfurt, the no man's land of Velen, the city of Vizima (former capital of the recently conquered Temeria), the Skellige islands (home to several Norse-Gaels Viking clans) and the witcher stronghold of Kaer Morhen.
+Humans, elves, dwarves, monsters, and other creatures co-exist on the Continent, but non-humans are often persecuted for their differences in the northern realms.
+The Continent is caught up in a war between the empire of Nilfgaard – led by Emperor Emhyr var Emreis (Charles Dance), who invaded the Northern Kingdoms – and Redania, ruled by King Radovid V. Several locations appear, including the free city of Novigrad, the Redanian city of Oxenfurt, the no man's land of Velen, the city of Vizima (former capital of the recently conquered Temeria), the Skellige islands (home to several clans who resemble Norse-Gaels), and the witcher stronghold of Kaer Morhen.